 Have you seen “Deadliest Catch”?
-Those 700 lb steel traps on a boat being swung around by 25 foot waves isn’t really the ideal risk for life insurance companies.
+Those 700-pound steel traps on a boat being swung around by 25-foot waves aren’t really the ideal risk for life insurance companies.
 Expect to pay more… a lot more.

-Again, most of these people are in great shape because of the nature of their occupation – but their non-medical factors come into play when underwriting their applications.
+Again, most of these people are in great shape because of the nature of their occupations – but their non-medical factors come into play when underwriting their applications.

 Life insurance companies will also be looking at the purpose of travel and length of stay.
-For example – you may have a 2 week vacation planned to Bali, Indonesia, but Indonesia may be on the state departments “Travel Warnings” list or be a high risk country in the company’s underwriting guidelines.
-Many companies won’t consider this risk after factoring the purpose and length of stay.
+For example – you may have a 2-week vacation planned to Bali, Indonesia, but Indonesia may be on the State Department “Travel Warnings” list or be a high-risk country in the company’s underwriting guidelines.
+Many companies won’t consider this risk after factoring in the purpose and length of stay.

 This is the biggest disappointment to consumers purchasing life insurance because it’s something you have no control over.
-Generally speaking, if any of your parents or siblings passed away before the age of 60 of cancer, heart disease or diabetes – most life insurance companies won’t offer their best health classification.
+Generally speaking, if any of your parents or siblings passed away before the age of 60 with cancer, heart disease, or diabetes – most life insurance companies won’t offer their best health classification.

-Life insurance companies will pull your Motor Vehicle Report (MVR) and factor in any excessive moving violations and DUI’s.
-A couple speeding tickets usually isn’t an issue, but when you get a reckless driving ticket, DUI or an excessive number of moving violations – it becomes a factor in your life insurance pricing.
+Life insurance companies will pull your Motor Vehicle Report (MVR) and factor in any excessive moving violations and DUIs.
+A couple of speeding tickets usually isn’t an issue, but when you get a reckless driving ticket, DUI, or an excessive number of moving violations – it becomes a factor in your life insurance pricing.